 Because wind speeds increase with height, a residential wind generator is mounted on a tower.
 The tower also raises the generator above the air turbulence that can exist close to the ground because of obstructions such as hills, buildings, and trees.

 Your wind resource will be cleaner and stronger the higher you go.
 The taller your tower, the better your power output.
 However, taller towers will increase the cost your installation and may not be allowed in some areas.
-While you should install your system in the tallest tower allowed, it is best to evaluate your overall energy and cost payback before investing in taller towers (see diagram at right, top).
+While you should install your system in the tallest tower allowed, it is best to evaluate your overall energy and cost payback before investing in taller towers.

 Types of Towers